PlatONnetwork/docs/docs/WASM智能合约开发.md

 Get the address of caller.

 * **Returns**
-  * The address of calle
+  * The address of caller

 #### platon_origin()